aspose-words-cloud/aspose-words-cloud-docs/words/release-notes/2022/22-6/_index.md

 - Bookmarks API: added 'DeleteBookmark' and 'DeleteBookmarkOnline' methods to remove a bookmark specified by name from a document
 - Bookmarks API: added 'DeleteBookmarks' and 'DeleteBookmarksOnline' methods to remove all bookmarks from a document
-- Bookmarks API: added 'InsertBookmark' and 'InsertBookmarkOnline' methods to create new bookmarks in a document
+- Bookmarks API: added 'InsertBookmark' and 'InsertBookmarkOnline' methods to create a new bookmark in a document
 - The 'Create Document' endpoint now supports all file formats supported by Aspose.Words